 Once you’ve identified the critical functions, trace them through your codebase.
 Which controllers, models, services, and database tables support these features?
 This mapping exercise often reveals surprising complexity - a seemingly simple checkout flow might touch dozens of classes and interact with multiple external services.

 This critical path analysis serves two purposes.
-First, it tells you where to focus your rescue efforts – fixing bugs in your checkout flow takes priority over refactoring an admin reporting feature.
-Second, it helps you avoid introducing regressions – you now know which areas of the codebase require extra caution and more thorough testing.
+First, it tells you where to focus rescue efforts.
+Fixing bugs in the checkout flow takes priority over refactoring an admin reporting feature that three people use once a month.
+Second, it helps you avoid introducing regressions.
+You now know which areas of the codebase require extra caution and more thorough testing before changes go to production.

 Step Five: Address Security Vulnerabilities Immediately